Minnesota Rules 6115.0630 Subp. 12

 Instream Flows/Protected Flows

-Instream Flow is a segment of the Stream Habitat Program and is a Department of Natural Resources cooperative program that is being developed by the DNR Divisions of Ecological Resources and Waters for the protection of fish and wildlife, recreation, and other instream uses.
+Instream Flow is a segment of the River Ecology Unit and is a Department of Natural Resources cooperative program that is being developed by the DNR Divisions of Ecological Resources and Waters for the protection of fish and wildlife, recreation, and other instream uses.
 This is an emerging program that is in the research and rule formulation stage.

 The instream flow element, through ongoing research and data collection, identifies and quantifies stream flow levels that are optimal for fish and wildlife, recreation, and other instream uses.
 The protected flow portion is the regulatory program element that monitors stream flows and manages current conditions through the appropriations permit program to meet instream needs.